vitor-afonso/udemy-typescript-course/README.md

 - 12-todo-React: This folder contains a todo React App where we apply everything we learned about using TypeScript with react.

+- 13-ts-com-express: This folder contains code samples that cover The basics of Express with TypeScript.

 index.ts: This is the main entry point for the code samples in each folder(1-10) of this repository.

 ## Getting Started